-Throughout 2022, the Company focused on managing and preserving liquidity through cash flow optimization.
-In this context, Management secured a) collection of scheduled re-payments of loans provided to third parties, b) continuous sale of residential assets and c) advancement of discussions related to transaction with Arcona Property Fund N.V. which in most part materialized in 2022.
+Throughout 2023, the Company focused on managing and preserving liquidity through cash flow optimization.
+In this context, Management secured a) collection of scheduled re-payments of loans provided to third parties, b) complete sale of residential assets and c) advancement of discussions related to transaction with Arcona Property Fund N.V..